 ESE 502 Introduction to Individuals with Mild/Moderate Disabilities (4 credits).
 Prerequisite: ESE 500..
-History, theoretical foundations, and practices related to the social, emotional, and learning characteristics of individuals with mild/moderate disabilities.
-Includes presentations of diagnostic approaches and educational and social policies relative to these exceptionalities.
+Legal and theoretical foundations, and practices related to the social, emotional, and learning characteristics of individuals with mild/moderate disabilities.
+Examines current issues relative to areas of mild/moderate disasbilities.
+Includes a field experience requirement.
 Required for licensure as a Mild/Moderate Intervention Specialist.
 ESE 503 Introduction to Individuals with Moderate and Severe Disabilities (4 credits).
 Prerequisite: ESE 500.
 Examination of the learning and behavioral characteristics of individuals with moderate and severe disabilities from birth through adulthood; exploration of implications for a comprehensive service-delivery system and trends in the best practices, both current and historical.
 Required for licensure as a Moderate/Intensive Intervention Specialist.